 Naturally, there is a lot to see and do in the park, with popular activities including trekking and caving.
 There’s a huge number of species of both flora and fauna in the park as well, with the massive endangered Rafflesia kerrii plant being the most well known.

-To get around the park you can take public transport, or you can take a tour which includes transport like this.
+To get around the park you can take public transport, or you can take a tour which includes transport.
 Most of the hotels and hostels in the park can also arrange private transport.

 Spread out across the lake are a series of lake house hotels.
 These floating hotels offer beautiful views of the surrounding scenery and the opportunity to disconnect from the world.
 A stay at one of these hotels is, in my opinion, a must for any visitor to this region.